 The Benefits of the Duke Program:

-- Exposure to multiple instructors working in different areas of technical communications
+- Learn from multiple instructors working in diverse areas of technical communications

-- Knowledge learned is applied to a final project that provides a “work product” to show potential employers of skills learned
+- Final project can serve as “work product” to show potential employers of acquired skills

 - Certificate earned from Duke University Continuing Studies